Photograph by Deutsch

 Complete reversal of point of view.

 There was a complete reversal of my way of thinking.
 How did that happen?
 How did I manage to do that to myself?
 The answer is not simple.
-It is complex and complicated but guess what?
+It is complex and complicated but guesses what?
 All complicated and complex items of this world are made of simpler parts.

 Let’s take the human body as an example.
-Looking at it from outside, it looks like it’s one entity, and yes, it is.
+Looking at it from the outside, it looks like it’s one entity, and yes, it is.
 From that specific point of view, our body is one simple entity.

 It’s when we start doing biology at school or at college or reading books about human anatomy that a sense of panic and chaos takes over us and a sense of awe at the amazing complexity of it.